MicrosoftDocs/mesh-docs/mesh/Resources/mesh-troubleshooting.md

 1. Select to **Allow** any **Terms of service & Allow Diagnostic data**.

 1. Accept the **Terms of service & Allow Diagnostic data**.

+## Audio setup in Mesh

+### Which audio devices work best in Mesh?

+Spatial audio works best with **wired headphones**.

+Using bluetooth headphones will not provide the most optimal spatial audio experience.

+### Where do I access audio input/output settings?

+- Where do I go to access my audio input/output settings during an event?
+- What are the advanced audio settings options?

+**Audio input/output settings are available in:**

+**Settings** > **Display and sound**.

+There you can select your audio devices, choose system default speakers, adjust app volume and test speakers, choose mic device and test your microphone.

+### What are the advanced audio settings?

+For advanced audio settings, you can adjust:

+- Environment volume
+- Effects volume
+- Incoming Voices